Skip to main content

 • When will the patient be able to go back to a regular work schedule (if they have been off work or working fewer hours)?

 As the caregiver, you may find yourself continuing to do the things you did when the patient was in treatment.
 But it’s important that, over time, you let the patient go back to doing the things they can and should do on their own.
 This may take place over a period of months as the patient gets stronger.
-Check in every week or so to see what you’re doing that the patient can start doing, either alone with a little help.
+Check in every week or so to see what the patient can start doing, either alone or with a little help.
 If there are things that the patient can’t quite do, talk with the doctor about a referral to a physical therapist or occupational therapist.
 These professionals may be able to maximize the patient’s abilities by helping build muscle strength and/or offering assistive devices.

 What if treatment doesn’t stop?